Explosive Truths: A Review of the book Eruption: The Untold Story of Mount St. Helens

 The Forest Service initially estimated losses from the eruption at $134 million, which included an estimated one billion board feet of timber as well as infrastructure like bridges and buildings.
 Some 62,000 acres of its land suffered damage; 89,400 acres of state and private lands were affected as well.
 Though Olson correctly faults the Forest Service for being slow to accept the idea of setting aside enough acreage as a laboratory to truly be useful, he misses an opportunity to discuss what the agency ultimately did do in any detail—listen to its scientists and enable the study of how nature reacted to the event.

-His chapter “The Scientists” focuses on the impact experience by geologists and geology detailed above; the chapter after that, “The Conservationists,” in less than three pages skims over what “scientists” and “researchers”—no affiliation is given for these nameless figures—found under the pumice and what emerged from it.
+His chapter “The Scientists” focuses on the impact experience by geologists and geology detailed above.
+In the chapter after that, titled “The Conservationists,” in less than three pages Olson skims over what “scientists” and “researchers”—no affiliation is given for these nameless figures—found under the pumice and what emerged from it.
 (The rest of the chapter actually has little to say about conservationists; instead it talks about what it’s like to visit the national monument.)
 The Forest Service’s decision to monitor instead of log allowed researchers including Jerry Franklin and James A. MacMahon the opportunity to study the massive disturbed area, much as the unnamed zoologist envisioned.
 They and others greatly increased their understanding of ecological processes in disturbed areas.
 This work led to a reexamination of traditional forestry practices, which ultimately contributed to the development of ecosystem forest management over the next decade.
 The land transformed by volcanic ash transformed the land management agency.
 That’s what I’m reminded of when I look at that vial of ash.